 You’ll notice that “purpose” appears twice.
 This is because a purpose can both have value for historians investigating a particular aspect of history while having some limitations in some other ways.
-It isn’t necessarily contradictory to say that the purpose of the source helps us understand some aspect of history in some way, but it also limited in helping us understand history in some other way.
-This remains true for origin and content as well, as we can talk about values and limitations for either without saying anything contradictory.
+The same holds true for origin and content as we can talk about values and limitations for either without saying anything contradictory.

-When, we’ve identified which four points we would like to include in our response, it is simply a matter of writing them out.
-Now remember, we need to ensure that our answer is clear, but we don’t get any points for style or vocabulary, so it’s perfectly fine to rely on a fill-in-the-blank approach to answering.
-In fact this is particularly useful because it helps us save time and becomes quite automatic once we have practiced it a bit.
-Let’s look below to see what I mean.
+When we’ve identified which four points we would like to include in our response, it is simply a matter of writing them out.
+Now remember, we need to ensure that our answer is clear so it’s perfectly fine to rely on a fill-in-the-blank approach to answering.
+In fact this is particularly useful because it helps us save time and becomes quite automatic with some practice.
+For instance:

 “The (origin/purpose/content) of this source is that (explain), and this is (valuable/limited) because (explain).”

-That gets us one point, and to get all four points for this, we would need to identify the values and limitations of origin and content, as we saw before.
-I’ll show you what that looks like in a moment, but first, I want to share with you a few tips for providing a sufficient answer:
+That gets us one point, but to get all four points we would need to identify the values and limitations of origin and content, as we saw before.
+But first, here are some tips for providing a sufficient answer:

 - Put values in one paragraph and limitations in another.
-It will be clearer to the examiner that way, as the mark scheme lists the acceptable answers that way too.
+It will be clearer to the examiner that way.

 - Always speak from the perspective of a historian or history student.
 Keep in mind that your answer should have nothing to do with your opinion.